 With employers demanding an ever-greater range of competences, the development of professional skills that can be applied to a wide variety of situations is a matter of utmost importance.
 For most students, the College of Europe in Natolin is their last year of formal education and a springboard into a successful professional career.

 We design and implement a professional skilling programme to equip students with the necessary competencies for today's job market.
 At the same time we help students develop a mature awareness of their competences, acquire knowledge of how and where to apply these and communicate them effectively to their potential employers.

 The Natolin Nests are unique platforms at the crossroads of academic teaching and research, characterized by extracurricular, professional and student-driven input, with substantial support and involvement of external partners and services of the College of Europe in Natolin.

-With our Natolin Nests, we promote student initiatives and in particular welcome attempts that help them tap into the considerable academic and policy expertise that we have established in our consistent areas of interest: Energy and Climate, Migration and Human Rights, Media and Disinformation, as well as Digital and Security.
+With our Natolin Nests, we promote student initiatives and in particular welcome attempts that help them tap into the considerable academic and policy expertise that we have established in our consistent areas of interest: Energy and Climate, Migration, Media and Disinformation, Digital Transformation as well as Religion and Politics, and Geostrategy.

 European Civilisation Chair